AdobeDocs/marketo.en/help/marketo/product-docs/administration/field-management/rename-a-field.md

 >[!CAUTION]
 >
->If you rename the API name in Salesforce, Marketo will create a brand new field and leave the old one behind!
+>If you rename the API name in [!DNL Salesforce], Marketo will create a brand new field and leave the old one behind!